Shop by Series

-- If you need more than a door, decide on a shape for the enclosure.
+- If you need more than a door, decide on a shape for the shower enclosure.
 Pick from square, rectangular, pentagonal and quadrant shapes.
 Remember that you need to achieve a balance between the area for showering inside the enclosure and its impact on the rest of the room, retaining the necessary space for each fitting and to move about.
-Check out pentagonal and quadrant enclosures if you want to find a solution to maximising space in the room and the shower.
+Check out pentagonal and quadrant shower enclosures if you want to find a solution to maximising space in the room and the shower.

 - Think about access to the enclosure.
 You will need a clear area to open a hinged door so it doesn’t knock into other fittings or someone standing at the basin, but it makes access to the shower easy.
 Pivot doors take up less space when they open, so are an option where space is more limited.
-For more compact bathrooms and en suites, look at sliding and in-fold doors – you won’t have to allow space for these to open into the room.
+For more compact bathrooms and en suites, look at shower enclosures with sliding and in-fold doors – you won’t have to allow space for these to open into the room.

 - To see how your new shower room will look, make use of the Bathrooms.com app.

 - Pick out tiles, bearing in mind that co-ordinating, large tiles in light, reflective colours on both floors and walls will make the shower room seem bigger.